-3.1 The Motivation for PLP
+3.1 | The motivation for PLP

-In general terms, PLP aims to provide us with a new approach to the philosophy of logic, more capable of reflecting the reality of research within the field of logic.
-As PSP and PMP before it, PLP is motivated by perceived deficiencies in the way that the philosophy of logic is traditionally practiced.
-In particular, we can pinpoint five (albeit connected) concerns with the traditional approach:
+In general terms, PLP aims to provide us with a new approach to the philosophy of logic, one more capable of reflecting the reality of research within the field of logic.
+Like PSP and PMP before it, PLP is motivated by perceived deficiencies in the way that the philosophy of logic is traditionally practised.
+In particular, we can pinpoint five (interconnected) concerns with the traditional approach.

-(i) It produces accounts of logic which are far too idealised.

-Philosophers will often build an account of logic based upon what they expect its subject matter, sources of evidence, and methodology to be given certain philosophical presumptions about logic's properties, standards of rationality, and possible sources of evidence.
-What results is a picture of logic which is completely at odds with that practiced by logicians.

-(ii) It is too focused on traditional philosophical concerns.

-Significant time is spent on established philosophical questions which are divorced from the realities of logical research.
-One prominent example is the preoccupation with the metaphysics of logic, whether this takes the form of providing an ontology of logic (Sider 2011), or assessing the existence of logical facts and their nature (McSweeney 2018).
-While of potential philosophical interest, there is little to no attempt in these debates to relate the proposals to the actual means through which logics are developed or chosen by practitioners.
-Another example is the attempt to provide detailed accounts of traditional philosophical properties that logic putatively possesses, such as the necessity of its truths (McFetridge 1990) and the topic-neutrality of its laws (Sher 1991).
-Again, while potentially of philosophical interest, rarely (if ever) do these accounts attempt to show that the formal systems which are regularly developed, analysed, and applied for various purposes in the field actually possess these putative properties, or how we would expect research in the field to be conducted in light of these properties.
+- (i) It produces accounts of logic that are far too idealised.
+Philosophers will often build an account of logic based upon what they expect its subject matter, sources of evidence, and methodology to be, given certain philosophical presumptions about logic's properties, standards of rationality, and possible sources of evidence.
+What results is a picture of logic completely at odds with that practised by logicians. - (ii) The traditional approach is too focused on traditional philosophical concerns.
+Significant time is spent on established philosophical questions that are divorced from the realities of logical research.
+One prominent example is the preoccupation with the metaphysics of logic, whether this takes the form of providing an ontology of logic (Sider 2011) or assessing the existence of logical facts and their nature (McSweeney 2018).
+While these debates are of potential philosophical interest, there is little to no attempt in them to relate the proposals to the actual means through which logics are developed or chosen by practitioners.
+Another example is the attempt to provide detailed accounts of traditional philosophical properties that logic putatively possesses, such as the necessity of its truths (McFetridge 1990) and the topic neutrality of its laws (Sher 1991).
+Again, while potentially of philosophical interest, rarely (if ever) do these accounts attempt to show that the formal systems regularly developed, analysed, and applied for various purposes in the field actually possess these putative properties, or how we would expect research in the field to be conducted in light of these properties.

-&lt;sup>4 PLP should not be mistaken for the study of everyday reasoning; it is not an ethnography of reasoners.
+&lt;sup>4PLP should not be mistaken for the study of everyday reasoning; it is not an ethnography of reasoners.
 Rather, PLP is concerned with the theoretical field of logic and the activities of its practitioners.
 Of course, it may turn out that everyday reasoning is a topic of interest for logicians themselves, and this is an interesting question for the philosophy of logic.
-However, this doesn't mean that the subject matter of PLP itself is this everyday reasoning.
+This doesn't mean, however, that the subject matter of PLP itself is this everyday reasoning.
 The distinction here is analogous to that between linguistics and the philosophy of linguistics.
 While linguistics is (among other things) the study of the linguistic practices of speakers, the philosophy of linguistics is concerned with the aims and methodology of linguistics as a field.
-What should count as the field of logic is another question, which we'll come to below.
+What should count as the field of logic is another question, which I consider below.
 Many thanks to an anonymous referee for pushing me on this point.

-&lt;sup>5 We'll consider an example of this concern from the epistemology of logic in Section 4.
+&lt;sup>5I consider an example of this concern from the epistemology of logic in section 4.